bioexcel/cwl-best-practice-guide/docs/devpractice/tools.md

 # Finding / creating tools

+CWL describes only the workflow for your process.
+To run this process you will need to use suitable tools, for which you will need to write, or use pre-existing, CWL descriptions.

 ## Locate existing CWL-described tools

+Before writing a CWL interface for a tool, it is recommended you check to make sure no-one else has done so.
 Libraries of tools which already have CWL interfaces are available for general use.
-For example, <https://github.com/common-workflow-library> and <https://dockstore.org/>.

-Before writing your own interface it is recommended you search these, to see if someone else has already done this.
+For example:
+* <https://github.com/common-workflow-library/bio-cwl-tools> is a library of CWL-specific CommandLineTool descriptions for biology/life-sciences related applications
+* <https://dockstore.org/> is a library of docker based tools described using either CWL, Workflow Description Language (WDL), Nextflow, or Galaxy
+* <https://github.com/bioexcel/biobb_adapters> is a library of adaptors (including for CWL) for popular bioinformatic tools

 ### versioning of CWL tool descriptions